cryostatio/cryostat-operator/docs/config.md

 #### Data Isolation
 When installed in a multi-namespace manner, all users with access to a Cryostat instance have the same visibility and privileges to all data available to that Cryostat instance.
 Administrators deploying Cryostat instances must ensure that the users who have access to a Cryostat instance also have equivalent access to all the applications that can be monitored by that Cryostat instance.
 Otherwise, underprivileged users may use Cryostat to escalate permissions to start recordings and collect JFR data from applications that they do not otherwise have access to.

-For now, all authorization checks are done against the namespace where Cryostat is installed.
-For a user to use Cryostat with workloads in a target namespace, that user must have the necessary Kubernetes permissions in the namespace where Cryostat is installed.
+Authorization checks are done against the namespace where Cryostat is installed and the list of target namespaces of your multi-namespace Cryostat.
+For a user to use Cryostat with workloads in a target namespace, that user must have the necessary Kubernetes permissions to create single-namespaced Cryostat instances in that target namespace.

 ### Disabling cert-manager Integration
 By default, the operator expects [cert-manager](https://cert-manager.io/) to be available in the cluster.
 The operator uses cert-manager to generate a self-signed CA to allow traffic between Cryostat components within the cluster to use HTTPS.
 If cert-manager is not available in the cluster, this integration can be disabled with the `spec.enableCertManager` property.